kmacedovarela/kogito-workshop/prepare-development.md

-# 2. Prepare your development environment
+# 2. Prepare your Development Environment

-In this step you will prepare the environment that you wil use throughout the rest of the modules.
+In this step you will prepare the environment that you will use throughout the rest of the modules.
 You will:

 -   Create a base folder to be used during the enablement labs;
 -   Install Visual Studio Code IDE;